jmayereup/read-this-widget/README.md

 Include the script in your html and then wrap the text to be read.
-You can wrap multiple items, but each <div> that you want the widget to appear in and read should have class="read-this".
+You can wrap multiple items, but each <div> that you want the widget to appear in and read.
+It should have class="read-this".
+Class of "read-lines" will create widget after each line break.

 If the text is not English, you need to specify the language.